jamiepoli/JamvieCTF/content/posts/VOLGACTFFinals2020.md

 A reflection on VolgaCTF Finals, which I participated in with my team.
 We were the only North American team participating in the event, and for a good portion of the CTF, we held 1st place!
 Unfortunately, that didn't last for the end of the competition.
 <!--more-->

 This year of the finals round gave us an online offering of the attack-defense CTF competition, marking my first experience with attack-defense style CTFs.
-Overall the challenges and showmanship were alright throughout the competition, but a big barrier between my team and the others partcipating was the timezone.
+Overall the challenges and showmanship were alright throughout the competition, but a big barrier between my team and the others participating was the timezone.
 VolgaCTF was occuring in the midday in Russia, which was midnight in my timezone.

 My team and I had to pull an all-nighter to partcipate in the finals round, and the lack of sleep was definitely to our disadvantage.